Tulungagung Regency: Geography

 Topographically, Tulungagung Regency is located 85 m above the sea level.
 The northwest part of the regency is a portion of the Wilis-Liman mountain range; the central part is lowland; the southern part is a portion of the rocky Kapur Kidul mountain range which is also an enormous source of marble.
 In the northwest part of Tulungagung Regency, specifically in Sendang District, there is Mount Wilis (2563 m), the highest point in Tulungagung Regency.

-In the capital of Tulungagung, there is the Ngrowo River, a tributary of the Brantas River, and it divides the capital of Tulungagung into northern and southern parts.
+In the administrative capital of Tulungagung town, there is the Ngrowo River, a tributary of the Brantas River, and it divides the town of Tulungagung into northern and southern parts.
+Boyolangu, Tulungagung and Kedungwaru Districts together form a highly urbanised centre for the regency, occupying 81.85 km^{2} with 250,220 inhabitants in mid 2025, with parts of Tulungagung district being exclaves within the other two districts.

 Administrative districts

-Tulungagung Regency is divided into nineteen districts (kecamatan), tabulated below with their areas and their population totals from the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+Tulungagung Regency is divided into nineteen districts (kecamatan), tabulated below with their areas and their population totals from the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 257 rural desa and 14 urban kelurahan - the latter all in Tulungagung (town) District), and its postal codes.